-It’s not just first-time novelists that get stuck.
+It’s not just first-time writers that get stuck.
 Every writer, except Stephen King, experiences writer’s block.

 Writer’s block is often an absence of information.
-The information can be related to character or theme, though the writer usually believes that the stuckness is related to plot.
+The information can be related to character or theme, though the writer usually thinks the “stuckness” is related to plot.
 It isn’t.

 Plot arises from character, and characters are in service to our theme or central dilemma.